 Create a simple budget and reassess your progress monthly.
 Track your spending and see how it stacks up to your plans.
 Are you saving enough money each month?
 Have you stocked your emergency fund and contributed to your tax-advantaged plans like you hoped?

 If you find that you’re spending too much money or you don’t have any extra money after paying your bills and spending money, figure out where you can cut back or make changes.
 Think about negotiating certain bills or expenses or canceling subscriptions and expenses you no longer need or can afford.

 You can budget on paper, use a spreadsheet, or a budgeting app.
-There are plenty of free apps like Mint that make it easy to track your spending, pay your bills on time, and stay on track with your financial plans.
+There are plenty of free apps that make it easy to track your spending, pay your bills on time, and stay on track with your financial plans.